tytydraco/yessleep/out/I_Was_Stranded_in_the_Australian_Outback_Something_Hunted_Me_Part_2.md

 As I'm pulled through the cascading waterfall, the icy water envelopes me, sending shockwaves through my already exhausted body.
 The sensation is disorienting, like being caught in a relentless storm.
 I can hardly see or breathe, but the strong grip on my arms guides me steadily through the torrent.

-After what feels like an eternity, we emerge into a narrow, cramped crevice, hidden behind the waterfall.
+We emerge into a narrow, cramped crevice, hidden behind the waterfall.
 The space is barely large enough for two people, and I’m pressed close to the stranger in the confined area.
 The sound of the fall roars just outside, muffling any other noise.

 The stranger, still gripping my arms, finally releases me and spins me around to face him.
 I find myself face to face with a young Aboriginal man.
 His features are strong, weathered by the elements.
 His eyes are alert, his expression serious but not unkind.

 He's dressed like a traditional hunter-gatherer, reminiscent of the figures I've seen in history textbooks.
 His skin is painted with intricate designs, symbols that speak of a deep connection to the land and its lore.

 He’s armed with traditional weapons, including a spear and a boomerang, hanging from a belt made of woven plant fibres.
-He seems like a man out of time.For a moment, we just stare at each other, both catching our breath.
+He seems like a man out of time.

+For a moment, we just stare at each other, both catching our breath.
 He gestures to me to stay silent, his finger to his lips.

 The young man, his movements swift and deliberate, reaches into a small leather pouch at his side.
 He pulls out a handful of fine, ochre-coloured powder.
 Without a word, he spits into the powder, mixing it with practised ease.